Stochastic decomposition for $\ell_p$-norm symmetric survival functions on the positive orthant

-Moreover, if $\mu$ in (\ref{gen_sf}) is a non-finite Radon measure on $E:=[\bm{0},\bm{\infty}] \setminus\{\bm{0}\}$, the results in \cite{genest18} imply that the function $\varphi$ is $d$-monotone and a bijection on $(0,\infty)$.
+A further application of our findings concerns the case when $\mu$ in (\ref{gen_sf}) is a non-finite Radon measure on $[\bm{0},\bm{\infty}] \setminus\{\bm{0}\}$.
+The results in \cite{genest18} imply that the function $\varphi$ is $d$-monotone and a bijection on $(0,\infty)$.
 The same factorization (\ref{factor_ident}) of $\mu$ is valid, only with the probability distribution $F_{\varphi}$ being replaced by a non-finite ``radial'' Radon measure $\nu_{\varphi}$ on $(0,\infty]$ that solely depends on $\varphi$.
-Thus, our result on the explicit finding of the probability distribution $F_p$ can be leveraged to derive an exact simulation algorithm for max-infinitely divisible random vectors $\bm{Y}$ with exponent measure $\mu$.
+As already mentioned, our explicit derivation of the probability distribution $F_p$ can be leveraged to derive an exact simulation algorithm for max-infinitely divisible random vectors with exponent measure $\mu$.
 To the best of our knowledge, such algorithm is unknown to date.

 The remainder of this article is organized as follows.
 Section \ref{sec_prelim} provides background on different concepts of $\ell_p$-norm symmetry in the context of multivariate probability distributions.
 Section \ref{sec_main} derives the explicit form of the aforementioned distribution $F_p$.
 Section \ref{sec_sf} presents an efficient simulation algorithm for $F_p$ and thus for arbitrary random vectors with $\ell_p$-norm symmetric survival functions.
 Section \ref{sec_maxid} proves a stochastic representation for max-infinitely divisible random vectors $\bm{Y}$ on $(0,\infty)^d$ whose exponent measure has $\ell_p$-norm symmetric survival function, and explains how to simulate $\bm{Y}$ exactly from it.